 3 Gov UK, Statutory framework for early years, July 2023

-Sophie Hailey is our Acquisitions Manager at Monkey Puzzle Day Nurseries.
+Jessie Haggerty is our Acquisitions Executive at Monkey Puzzle Day Nurseries.
 She works within the franchise team supporting the network on all property related matters.

-Sophie is the Acquisitions Manager at Monkey Puzzle Day Nurseries.
+Jessie is the Acquisitions Executive at Monkey Puzzle Day Nurseries.
 Working within the Franchising Team, she supports the network of nurseries with everything related to property, from initial assessment and acquisition of new properties to working with external stakeholders as new nursery sites prepare for opening.